M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 tls
 ```

-This allowed me to focus on TLS traffic associated with the HTTPS connection.
+This allowed me to focus on packets identified by Wireshark as TLS traffic.

 ---

 ## 2. Objective

-The objective of this practical was to analyze HTTPS communication at the packet level and understand how TLS establishes a secure connection and protects application data.
+The objective of this practical was to analyze HTTPS communication at the packet level and understand how TLS is used to establish secure communication and protect application data.

 The analysis focused on: